 Remember that you also need to consider the profile and shape of your implants.
 This is best done with an on-site consultation so you can see and ‘try’ the different implant shapes and sizes that are available to you.

 Deciding on the size of your breast implants takes a lot of consideration.
 If you’re thinking about breast augmentation surgery in Fredericksburg and whether or not it’s right for you, Plastic Surgery Services of Fredericksburg can help.

-To book your appointment, please don’t hesitate to call 540 371 7730 or fill out our online form.
+To book your appointment, please don’t hesitate to contact us.
 We look forward to hearing from you.